Dimercel/listopia/README.md

 #### sum `(list)`

-The sum function computes the sum of the numbers of a list.
+The `sum` function computes the sum of the numbers of a LIST.

 ```common-lisp
 (sum '(1 2 3)) ;; => 6